 In the Bible, the Easter story comes from the apostles Matthew, Mark, Luke and John, who offer slightly variable accounts of the morning after Jesus’ crucifixion, when his resurrection from the dead is witnessed.
-Depending on the gospel, visitors to his tomb may have included Mary Magdalene, a handful of other women disciples or the apostle Peter.
-All gospels recount that the tomb was found open—and empty—but depending on the version, either one or two angels (or men) appeared, declaring that Christ had miraculously risen.
-In some accounts, Jesus himself appears, most commonly to a weeping Mary Magdalene, and tells her to go forth and share the news of his resurrection.
+Depending on the Gospel, visitors to his tomb might have included Mary Magdalene, a handful of other female disciples or the apostle Peter.
+All Gospels recount that the tomb was found open—and empty—but depending on the version, either one or two angels (or men) appeared, declaring that Christ had miraculously risen.
+In some accounts, Jesus, himself, appears, most commonly to a weeping Mary Magdalene, and tells her to go forth and share the news of his resurrection.

 Throughout the Middle Ages and into the modern era, Roman Catholics and Eastern Orthodox Christians practiced all-night Easter vigils, culminating in sunrise services.
 According to Wilhite, these vigils were significant for baptizing new believers, who then participated in their first communion—the ritual of sharing consecrated bread and wine, symbols of the body and blood of Christ—on Easter morning.